xeptagondev/performance-app-methodology/methodology/values/transparency.md

 This is indicator measures the completeness of the project data for each country office.
 So whether there is a project without a  description, a project without a implementing partner, without a ProDoc, and so on.

+We will need to make some note that this is measuring project at the Quantum project number level not the unified project number level.

 # Data